sroomberg/portfolio/README.md

 ## Equity Portfolio Tracker

-This is an <em>unfinished</em> stock portfolio tracker.
+This is an <em>unfinished</em> and <em>currently non-functional</em> stock portfolio tracker.
 Developed entirely in PHP, you can easily, and automatically calculate gain in your portfolio.

-Currently, there is no way to save data when you exit the program.
-This feature will be implemented at a later time.
+To save information, I implemented PHP Sessions.
+Each time a transaction is recorded, the page refreshes and Sessions allows you not to lose your data.

 To use, you must run this project on a server (localhost or remote).

+## Current Problems

+Users cannot enter a starting balance and therefore has a starting balance of $10,000.00.

+If you run the code on your server, you'll notice the page is not styled at all.

 ## Future Plans